Frederic-vW/arte/README.md

 https://www.arte.tv/de/videos/<b>034047-000-A</b>/maradona-der-goldjunge/
 </pre>

-may not be accessible, but it contains the substring **034047-000-A** (VID), which is enough to derive the URL of the JSON file
+may not be accessible, but it contains the substring 034047-000-A (a parameter called VID), which is enough to derive the URL of the JSON file

 <pre>
 https://api.arte.tv/api/player/v1/config/de/<b>034047-000-A</b>?autostart=1&lifeCycle=1&amp;lang=de_DE&amp;config=arte_tvguide